aws/aws-encryption-sdk-python/README.rst

 A ``MultiKeyring`` is configured with an optional generator keyring and a list of child keyrings.

-TODO: More words
+TODO-MPL: More words

-TODO: Code example
+TODO-MPL: Code example

 AwsKmsDiscoveryKeyring
 ======================